 Requests for approval are required for any on-site programs that institutions plan to continue though distance delivery when normal operations resume.
 WSCUC will work with those institutions needing assistance on applying this guidance as needed.

-For questions regarding WASC/WSCUC, please contact Dr. Sharlene Sayegh with Program Review and Assessment.
+For questions regarding WASC/WSCUC, please contact Dr. Sharlene Sayegh, Director of Institutional Assessment & Accreditation Liaison Officer.